We all have a natural capacity to rebalance.

-We all have bodies and minds that are designed to rebalance.
+Our bodies and minds are innately designed to rebalance.

 When we get really sad, crying let’s us release some of that sad feeling, and rebalance.